-The deadline to apply for a spring 2017 internship in the Capitol office in Washington, DC is on Friday, December 16, 2016.
+The deadline to apply for a fall 2017 internship in the Washington, DC or San Mateo office is Friday, July 21st.

 Left to right: Myles Davis, Cris Plunkett, Gabriela Topete Eng Goon.

 Congresswoman Speier's first experience in public service was as an intern and she heartily recommends it for anyone with an interest in government or politics.
 There are opportunities for college students and recent graduates in the Capitol Hill office and for high school and college students and others in the district office.
 Duties include:

 - Writing letters

 - Interacting with constituents

 - Answering phones/opening and sorting mail

 - Entering data into community tracking documents (district office)

 - Conducting constituent tours of the U.S. Capitol (Capitol Hill office)